0xcart/artemis/README.md

 A Visual Studio Code development environment for [SparkFun Artemis](https://www.sparkfun.com/artemis) based boards.

 This project provides a starting template to develop, build, load, and debug SparkFun Artemis based boards using Visual Studio Code in conjunction with Segger J-Link.
-This project natively supports the Windows 10 platform and does ***not*** rely on Windows Subsystem for Linux (WSL), MinGW, etc. The batch file, build.bat, which supports building and loading is modeled after the Makefile template provided in the [SparkFun Board Support Package](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs) repository.
+This project natively supports the Windows 10 platform and does ***not*** rely on Windows Subsystem for Linux (WSL), MinGW, etc. The batch file, build.bat, which supports building and loading from Windows is modeled after the Makefile template provided in the [SparkFun Board Support Package](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs) repository.

 While the current configuration supports Segger J-Link, it can be configured to support OpenOCD, etc.

 ## Dependencies

 The latest version of each tool/extension should be used unless otherwise noted.
-During installation, if the option is available to add a given tool to the PATH environment variable, please do so.
+During installation, if the option is available to add a given tool to the system PATH environment variable, please do so.
 This is very important for the GNU Arm Embedded Toolchain.

 The following tools are required to make use of this repository: